 Which offer letter is valid?

-My company had sent 3 offer latter, ex: say 17th July, 18th July, 19th July.
-I have signed the offer letter which was sent to me on 18th July, in this offer letter there was some error so, my company had sent me a revised offer letter on 19th Jul.
-I have not signed the revised offer letter so in this can I say the signed offer letter (18th July) is void or not applicable to me?
+My company had sent 3 offer letters, for example, on 17th July, 18th July, and 19th July.
+I signed the offer letter that was sent to me on 18th July.
+However, this offer letter contained errors, so my company sent me a revised offer letter on 19th July.
+I have not signed the revised offer letter.
+Can I consider the signed offer letter from 18th July as void or not applicable to me?

 From India